jeiglsperger/Master-Thesis/README.md

     *Dataframe and .txt-file*
     > Fake data in a Dataframe and performance measures.
+2. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
+3. Return to step 1.
-2. To test the similarity of the fake data to the real data just run the `test_samples_cashierdata.ipynb` in a Jupyter Notebook
+4. To test the similarity of the fake data to the real data just run the `test_samples_cashierdata.ipynb` in a Jupyter Notebook.

     ```
     test_samples(database_name="default", print_data=True)